 Working remotely can be a difficult experience, especially when you don’t already know your colleagues.
 It’s critical to ensure that digital onboarding is engaging.
 When employees are physically distanced from their team members and managers, it can be easy for them to isolate themselves and disengage from others.
 The employees should be offered digital tools to help make the transition smoother, such as creating separate Slack channels.
 Keeping daily activities and pre & post-shift meetings ‘as funny and engaging as possible’ in order to reduce the stress may further help strengthen the process.

 Think outside the box and leverage new tools like augmented reality (AR) for training and onboarding can help employers scale the process across various locations.

 AR can be used to update manuals and tutorials and upload new content, which can also save time and money.
 Additionally, the experiences using AR may prove more engaging for employees.
 This can improve the way they pick up new and complicated material.

 Companies can create a series of videos presenting step-by-step instructions for getting computers set up.
 Also, the IT team can use a desktop sharing tool to help the workers to configure.

-Companies have an opportunity to do more.
+Companies now have an opportunity to do more.
 They need to think about ensuring their employees feel like they are valued and heard.
-Organizations should give enough access to resources to the employees and help to make micro-moments of belonging.
-Also, create empowering environments that allow employees to stay connected and collaborate.
+Organizations should give enough access to resources to the employees and make micro-moments of belonging while also creating empowering environments that allow employees to stay connected and collaborate.
 Employee feedback is a gift to be cherished.

 In order to achieve this approach, outsourcing your work-from-home support process is an idea that will put the fuel in your business growth rocket.
-While we don’t know how long this crisis will last, the best thing we can all do is to be prepared.
 Whether you’re onboarding new hires or training them, make it work for your business with Maxicus.Categories: